dcm4che/dcm4chee-arc-hl7cs/source/adt/inbound.rst

 Performed Actions
 ^^^^^^^^^^^^^^^^^
-The "correct" Patient IDs and other Patient Information for the Patient record are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_pid_dicom`.
+The "correct" Patient IDs and other Patient Information for the Patient record are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, the message will be rejected.

-The "incorrect" Patient ID and the prior Patient name are extracted from the MRG segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_mrg_dicom`.
+The "incorrect" Patient ID and the prior Patient name are extracted from the MRG segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_mrg_dicom`.

 Further behavior depends on if *HL7 Track Changed Patient ID* is enabled/disabled by a correspondent configuration parameter of |product|: